Operation and characterization of a windowless gas jet target in high-intensity electron beams: Background induced by electron beam halo

 By inserting the collimators, the background was suppressed by one order of magnitude and a relatively clean e-p scattering spectrum was achieved, see Fig.~\ref{fig:2020-02-06_AllIn_mm}.
 For a high-precision cross section measurement, i.e., with systematic uncertainties on the sub-percent level, the residual background contribution needs to be determined by additional measurements.

 A standard background reduction technique for a liquid hydrogen target is the measurement with an empty cell.
 However, a comparison of the spectra taken with liquid hydrogen and those without provides serious challenges.
 The electron beam experiences a much smaller energy loss in the empty cell than in the filled one.
 For example, the mean energy of the electrons, arriving at the backward cell wall, can differ by up to several $\unit[]{MeV}$ with a significantly different energy spread, compare Table~\ref{table:TargetComparison}.
 Since cross sections depend strongly on the electron energy, measured spectra are shifted and distorted.
 This is especially problematic as beam-cell interactions produce a large background and its substantial tail contributes to the e-p scattering peak region.
 Further, the energy spread widens this peak, and a cut on the signal must accept a larger fraction of the background.
 One solution is to resort to simulations~\cite{Bernauer:2013}.
 One advantage of the hydrogen jet target compared to liquid hydrogen targets is that effects from energy loss and multiple scattering do not change significantly when the gas flow rate is changed.
-When using the gas jet target, a measurement without any gas flow at cryogenic temperatures is impractical, because the nozzle could freeze.
-Also a measurement with a warm target system must be avoided because of the thermal movements that result in a different background situation.
-Therefore, measurements were taken with a gas flow rate of $q_V = \unit[50]{l_n/h}$.
-The resulting spectrum in Fig.~\ref{fig:2020-02-06_AllIn_mm} demonstrates that the rate of elastic e-p events is significantly reduced, while the rate from interactions of beam halo electrons with the target structure remains unchanged.
-It can be used to model the background or to subtract it, a practical example is given in \ref{sec:BGS}.
+When using the gas jet target, a measurement without any gas flow is obviously ideal to provide a pure background measurement.
+In the presented study, a warm target system was avoided because of the thermal movements that result in a different background situation, and measurements were taken at cryogenic temperatures with a finite gas flow rate of $q_V = \unit[50]{l_n/h}$ to minimize the risk of a freezing nozzle in the case of any undetected vacuum leaks.
+At MAGIX, a precise adjustment of the target position will be possible during operation to accomodate any movements and measurements will be performed without any gas flow.
+The resulting spectrum in Fig.~\ref{fig:2020-02-06_AllIn_mm} demonstrates that the rate of elastic e-p events is significantly reduced, while the rate from interactions of beam halo electrons with the target structure, which dominates the spectrum outside the elastic peak region, remains unchanged.
+Although the gas flow rate is reduced by a factor of 30, the number of counts in the elastic peak is reduced by a factor of approximately 12 only.
+The reason why this factor is lower can be explained by the fact that no cut on the vertex position has been applied, avoiding possible distortions of the spectra, and the event yield associated with a scattering on the residual gas does not decrease linearly with the gas flow, compare Fig.~\ref{fig:PressureVsFlowRate}.
+The result for this factor agrees well with the expectation based on an evaluation of data dedicated to the density profile measurements, $12.2 \pm 1.5$.
+This spectrum can be used to model the background or to subtract it.
 For comparison, the missing mass peak from a measurement with a liquid hydrogen target is shown in Fig.~\ref{fig:2020-02-06_AllIn_mm} as well.